Best Time to Visit Lyon: Experience the City’s Charm Year-Round

 • Weather: Temperatures gradually rise from about 10°C (50°F) in March to around 20°C (68°F) in May.
 You'll see plenty of sunshine.

-• Events: The Festival of Lights kicks off in March, drawing art lovers and families alike.
+• Events: The kicks off in March, drawing art lovers and families alike.
 April and May see many flower markets pop up.

 • Pros: Fewer tourists mean better prices for hotels.
-The blooming gardens and parks are a huge draw for photographers and lovers.
+The blooming and parks are a huge draw for and nature lovers.

 • Cons: Be prepared for occasional rain, especially in April, so pack an umbrella!